-The University has developed a progression project that will work with cohorts of students across their school/college years.
-This project will work with 90 students per year across six schools, starting with students in Year 8 and working with them through to Year 13 and university entry.
+The University has developed a progression project that works with cohorts of students across their school/college years, starting with students in Year 8 and working with them through to Year 13 and university entry.
 The selection of students for the scheme is based on POLAR data and academic ability, working with the schools involved to ensure effective targeting to maximise the impact of the project.
-The interventions students will receive and participate in during the project will be relative to their age and stage and in some cases open to a wider group of participants within the school/college.
+The interventions students receive and participate in during the project are relative to their age and stage and in some cases open to a wider group of participants within the school/college.